onepf/AppDF/specification/appds_spec_1_0.md

 Required.
 No attributes.

 This tag contains all text assets.
-As everything inside the `<description>` tag it can be localized.
-If a localized version of the `<description>` tag does not contain some of the sections then text from the corresponding default language section is taken.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.

 Example:
 ```xml